junxit/us-congress-bills-117/metadata.md

 - 2022-07-26 — Introduced in Senate
 - 2022-07-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-11-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-209.
+- 2022-11-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-209.
+- 2022-11-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 561.